Eden727868/Imperial-Cryptography/README.md

 #### caesar_shifter.py

-- To encode a string, use command line argument '0'
+- To encode a string, use command-line argument '0'
-- To decode a string via brute force, use command line argument '1'
+- To decode a string via brute force, use command-line argument '1'

 #### vigenere_cipher.py
-- To encode a string, use command line argument '0'
+- To encode a string, use command-line argument '0'
-- To decode a string with a known key, use command line argument '1'
+- To decode a string with a known key, use command-line argument '1'
-- To guess the key of a ciphertext, use command line argument '2' <br>
+- To guess the key of a ciphertext, use command-line argument '2' <br>
 **the key guesser is not perfect, but tends to work better with larger ciphertexts**

+#### rsa.py
+- To generate keys, use command-line argument '0'
+- To encode a message, use command-line argument '1'
+- To decode a message, use command-line argument '2'
+- To sign a message, use command-line argument '3'
+- To verify a signature, use command-line argument '4'

 ---